co-design-hybrid/co-design-hybrid/README.md

 * and anonymous participants at SAP Eureka, NPB office, for making this work possible!

-If you have questions with this co-design process, please do not hesitate to contact us.

 Issues and pull requests are always welcome ❤️.